Updated on 12/16/2022.

 Those who’ve ever experienced it know: anxiety can be terrible.
 Despite it being a natural response to stress, anxiety and anxiety disorders can take control over your whole life.
 Anxiety can result in physical symptoms like shaking, sweating, and yes…chest pain.

-What is anxiety chest pain and why does it happen?
+What is anxiety-induced chest pain and why does it happen?
 More importantly, how can you be sure it’s anxiety and not something else?

 Read on as we discuss all this and how to deal with anxiety so that anxiety chest pain doesn’t happen as often.